 Safety in the Classroom

-It is important for instructors to know the rules of the classroom for fall 2020.
+It is important for instructors to know the rules of the classroom during COVID-19.
 Read more about social distancing, face coverings, cleaning procedures, etc. at the UT Coronavirus website.

 Remember the Chancellor’s guiding principles: compassion, creativity, flexibility.
 All students have been asked to take the Volunteer Commitment, and we expect our students to do their part to protect everyone on campus.
 Instructors may be called upon to compassionately remind students of the rules, find safe and creative ways to engage students, and be flexible but firm in keeping the entire class safe.